dias375/FundsLoader/README.md

 }
 ```

-You can assume that the input arrives in ascending chronological order and that if a load ID is observed more than once for a
+Input arrives in ascending chronological order and that if a load ID is observed more than once for a particular user, all but the
-particular user, all but the first instance can be ignored (i.e. no response given).
-Each day is considered to end at midnight
+first instance can be ignored (i.e. no response given).
+Each day is considered to end at midnight UTC, and weeks start on Monday
-UTC, and weeks start on Monday (i.e. one second after 23:59:59 on Sunday).
+(i.e. one second after 23:59:59 on Sunday).